encoredev/encore/docs/develop/services-and-apis.md

 Therefore even though our simple `Ping` API endpoint above never fails in its implementation, from the perspective of the caller perhaps the service is crashing or the network is down and the service cannot be reached.

 ### REST APIs
-Encore comes with great, built-in support for RESTful APIs.
+Encore comes with built-in support for RESTful APIs.
 It lets you easily define resource-oriented API URLs, parse parameters out of them, and more.

 Start by defining an endpoint and specify the `method` and `path` fields in the `//encore:api` comment.